kguzek/coursework-wust/aisd/README.md

 # Algorithms and Data Structures

+## *Algorytmy i Struktury Danych*

-A test suite and solutions repository for my A&DS/DSAA (Polish: AiSD) list exercise & laboratory coursework.
+A test suite and solutions repository for my A&DS/DSAA list exercise & laboratory coursework.
+This directory contains programs written in Java used to learn various data structures and algorithms, with a particular focus on time-complexity efficiency.

 ## Directory structure

 ### List exercises

 - `/dsaa.list<list number>/` – folder containing the exercises for the given list
   - `ex<exercise number>/*.java` - source code and tests for the given list exercise

 ### Lab exercises